Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

 </p>

 ## Current Interests:
-I am especially interested in improving LLMs' capabilities for a superhuman one for real-world applications, such as robotics and medicine.
+I am especially interested in improving LLMs' capabilities for the superhuman one for real-world applications, such as robotics and medicine.

 ## News